mattcroat/joy-of-code/posts/svelte-for-react-developers/svelte-for-react-developers.md

 A store is just an object you can subscribe so you get notified when the store values change but instead of showing you some boring example of global state I want to show you how you can make a `useReducer` hook using a custom store because it's going to feel familiar coming from React.

-**This is mostly for fun and I wouldn't use React conventions inside Svelte** because it's not the same and I would use Svelte solutions to these problems.
+**This is mostly for fun and I wouldn't use React conventions inside Svelte**.

 The `$` syntax in `$count` is just for Svelte to understand to subscribe and unsubscribe to a store making you write less boilerplate code and it's awesome.